BLCM/bl3mods/Apocalyptech/README.md

 - `eridian_unlocks.txt` - Aims to eventually unlock all eridian equipment from the beginning of the game, though currently all it does is the Resonator.
+- `customization_unlocks.txt` - Removes the preorder/deluxe/superdeluxe
+  requirements for the relevant cosmetic items.
+This does *not* actually spawn them in your game; you'll have to edit either `expanded_customization_pools` or `testing_loot_drops` to drop/enable them, if you don't already have them.

 ## OP Gear Mods